afomera/richer-text.js/docs/src/_posts/2023-12-08-announcing-version-one.md

 ## What is Richer Text?

 Richer Text is a modern text editor built on top of Tiptap, and ProseMirror.
-It includes a mechanism for storing either HTML or JSON that is returned from Tiptap and rendering the content, similar to ActionText in functionality.
+It includes a mechanism for storing either HTML or JSON that is returned from Tiptap and rendering the content, inspired by ActionText's functionality of storing content seperately from the model.

 Richer Text features a roboust text editor complete with everything from the basics to rich custom embeds.
 For a full list of features check below: